shrvenkataraman/shrvenkataraman.github.io/resume.md

 # Setting `menu` will generate an entry in the sidebar.
 menu: true
-order: 4
----

-## Hydejack

----
-# This page uses Hydejack's `about` layout, which shows the primary author's picture and about text at the top.
-# You can change it to the regular `page` layout if you want.
-layout: resume

-# The title of the page.
-title: Resume

-# Write a short (~150 characters) description of each blog post.
-# This description is used to preview the page on search engines, social media, etc.
-description: >
-  Hello, I am Shravan, a programmer, entrepreneur, and a quant finance aficionado.
-I am currently seeking an admission for a M.S program in Computer Science to specialize in Deep Learning research, and eventually follow up with a Ph.D.

-# You can show the description on the page by deleting this line:
-hide_description: false

-# TODO

-# Setting `menu` will generate an entry in the sidebar.
-menu: true
 order: 5
 ---
 ### Download my full resume [here](/assets/Shravan_Venkataraman-Resume.pdf).